ClickHouse/ClickHouse/benchmark/compatible/aurora-mysql/README.md

   awk '{ if ($2) { print $1 * 60 + $2 } else { print $1 } }' |
   awk '{ if (i % 3 == 0) { printf "[" }; printf $1; if (i % 3 != 2) { printf "," } else { print "]," }; ++i; }'
 ```

+You will get
+> ERROR 1114 (HY000) at line 1: The table '/rdsdbdata/tmp/#sqlaff_e5_0' is full

+to some queries.